ang-zeyu/infisearch/docs/src/search_features.md

 ### Low-Level Inverted Index Format

-Besides splitting the inverted index into many files, the inverted index is constructed in a binary format with various compression schemes employed:
+Some basic, but high-return compression schemes are also employed:
 - Gap encoding for document ids, positions
 - Bytewise variable integer encoding